Simix2017/simon-kerstan-ee-express/README.md

 ### Configuration

 Configuration handling is implemented in the EE Express Core module.
 You can use the `Configuration` class to retrieve configuration values.
-Different sources are used to retrieve the configuration values:
+Different sources are used to retrieve the configuration values.

-- System properties
-- Environment variables
-- Configuration files
-- Configuration properties

 All framework modules have their own configuration options.
 You can find the configuration options for each module inside the documentation of the module.

+For more information, please see the [configuration API documentation](docs/core/configuration.md).